stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Choosing a Code Editor or IDE

-I currently use [Neovim](https://neovim.io/).
-If you do not have a favourite text editor, [Visual Studio Code](https://code.visualstudio.com) is a high-quality and customisable editor that includes support for Node.js and JavaScript.
+If you do not have a
+favourite text editor, [Visual Studio Code](https://code.visualstudio.com) is a free, high-quality and customisable editor that includes support for Node.js and JavaScript.
 [This tutorial](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial) shows you the features that Visual Studio Code has for JavaScript development, including code quality checks, and support for debugging.
-All of these editors are provided free of charge.

 # Essential Tools